irelius/test-deployment/listofpath.md

 GET  /users/:userId/reviews         <!-- Get all Reviews of the Current user -->
 GET  /users/:userId                 <!-- Get the Current User -->
 POST /users/login                   <!-- Log In a User -->
-POST /users/new                     <!-- Sign Up a User -->
+POST /users/signup                  <!-- Sign Up a User + change from /new to /signup -->

 /spots